• Skip to primary navigation

 On the weekends, Bacon & Egg Breakfast Biscuits are a hit.
 A close second is Smoked Salmon Egg in a Hole.
 Top of the list is bacon and eggs on the bbq!!

-Life is so busy…ALL THE TIME.
-There are never enough hours in the day it seems to get everything done.
+Life is so busy, there are never enough hours in the day it seems to get everything done.
 Cooking nutritious meals can be a challenge.

 A pan with cooked peppers and onions, a muffin tin filled with this mixture.